-4. The problem Belka raised with defendants Mendoza and Cox on 8 been persuaded to open accounts with VestCorp based on VestCorp acting as the accountholders investment manager.
+4. The problem Belka raised with defendants Mendoza and Cox on 8 November 1984 was how to tell investors VestCorp was no longer going to be their investment manager.
+Defendants Belka, Cox and Mendoza knew accountholders had been persuaded to open accounts with VestCorp based on VestCorp acting as the accountholders investment manager.
 If VestCorp was truly resigning, defendants Belka, Cox and Mendoza knew there was a high risk accountholders would close their accounts in droves causing a "run on the system."